Prehistoric agriculture on the Great Plains

 Agriculture on the precontact Great Plains describes the agriculture of the Indigenous peoples of the Great Plains of the United States and southern Canada in the Pre-Columbian era and before extensive contact with European explorers, which in most areas occurred by 1750.
-The principal crops grown by Indian farmers were maize (corn), beans, and squash, including pumpkins.
-Sunflowers, goosefoot, tobacco, gourds, and plums, were also grown.
+The most important crop was maize, usually planted along with beans and squash, including pumpkins.
+Minor crops such as sunflowers, goosefoot, tobacco, gourds, and plums, little barley (Hordeum pusillum) and marsh elder (Iva annua) were also grown.
+Maize agriculture began on the Great Plains about 900 AD.

 Evidence of agriculture is found in all Central Plains complexes.
-Archaeological sites in Nebraska reveal cultivated crops such as little barley (Hordeum pusillum), sunflowers (Helianthus annuus), goosefoot (Chenopodium berlandieri), marsh elder (Iva annua), and maize (Zea mays).
-Tribes periodically switched from farming to hunting throughout their history during the Plains Village period, AD 950–1850.
+Tribes periodically switched from emphasis on farming to hunting throughout their history during the Plains Village period (950-1850 AD), probably based on climatic fluctuations and the periodic abundance of bison.
+The northernmost area of intensive maize cultivation on the Great Plains was along the Missouri River in North Dakota, although there is evidence of maize cultivation in neighboring Manitoba.
+The southernmost area of agriculture was in northern Texas among the Caddoan peoples The farming Natives traded their surplus production to non-agricultural nomads.

 Environment

-The primary constraint on agriculture on the Great Plains is that precipitation is often deficient for growing maize, the primary crop of Indian farmers.
+The primary constraint on agriculture on the Great Plains is that precipitation is often deficient for growing maize, the primary crop of Indigenous farmers.
 In addition, on the northern Great Plains the growing season is short.
 Agriculture on the Plains seems to have had an ebb and flow, advancing westward into the drier areas in favorable wet periods and retreating in drier periods.
 The periodic abundance or scarcity of bison was also a factor in human settlements on the plains.
 The animal was an important food resource for Plains people, as well as providing skins for clothing and shelters.